yeon-lab/Health-risk-prediction/README.md

 >
 * `early_stop`: the number of epochs for early stopping
 * `monitor`: the criterian for early stopping.
 The first word is 'min' or 'max', the second one is metric
 * `metrics`: metrics to print out.
-It is a list format, and provided metrics are from {"accuracy", "roc_auc", "f1", "confusion"}
+It is a list format.
 * `valid_ratio`: the ratio of validation set

 Hyper-parameters are set in train.py
 >
-* `version`: from {"basic", "weight"}. "basic" and "weight" are to run the baseline and our model, respectively.
+* `version`: from {'basic', 'weight'}. 'basic' and 'weight' are to run the baseline and our model, respectively.
-* `model`: baseline model from {'GRU','LSTM','Dipole','Retain','Stagenet','Concare','DG','AdaDiag'}
+* `model`: baseline model from {'GRU', 'LSTM', 'Dipole', 'Retain', 'Stagenet', 'Concare', 'DG', 'AdaDiag'}
 * `config`: json file to use
 * `target`: target disease related to the input data
 * `time`: prediction window related to the input data
 * `day_dim`: the dimension of the embedding layer.
-It works for {"Dipole", "GRU", "LSTM"}
+It works for {'Dipole', 'GRU', 'LSTM'}
 * `rnn_hidden`: the number of hidden features in recurrent layers.
-It works for {"Dipole", "GRU", "LSTM", "Retain"}
+It works for {'Dipole', 'GRU', 'LSTM', 'Retain'}
 * `weight_decay`: weight decay when training the predictive model (baseline)
 * `steps`: the number of epochs to learn sample weights
 * `step_lr`: learning rate to learn sample weights